USING IRONBARCODE

 How to Print A Barcode Label in VB .NET: Figure 2 - Outputted barcode from the previous code example

-Resizing the Barcode image
+Resizing the Barcode Image

-Private Sub Main(args As String())
+Sub Main(args As String())

-' Creating a barcode is as simple as:
+' Creating a barcode is simple:

 Dim myBarcode = BarcodeWriter.CreateBarcode("123456BCX65432", BarcodeWriterEncoding.Code128)

-' Resize the Barcoce:
+' Resize the Barcode:

 myBarcode.ResizeTo(400, 100)

-' And save our barcode as in image:
+' Save our barcode as an image:

 myBarcode.SaveAsImage("myBarcode.jpeg")